 - Gas Leaks: In homes that use gas to power stove and other devices, it is important to be aware of gas leaks.
 If you do smell gas, hear unusual hissing sounds, and don’t know where it is coming from, vacate the premises and call your gas company immediately.
 Gas leaks are highly dangerous and flammable.

 - Damaged Wires: Replace loose or damaged wires.
 Electrical fires are caused when we’re least expecting them, so make sure your wires are solid and safe to use.

 - Overloaded Outlets: Avoid overloading any one outlet.
 It is recommended that an outlet only have one high-wattage appliance plugged at a time.
 And if possible, try not to use multiple high-wattage appliances, such as hair dryers, space heaters, microwaves, at the same time.

-At Wyatt Law Firm, Ltd. we understand that accidents are a part of life.
+At Wyatt Law Firm, PLLC. we understand that accidents are a part of life.
 However, we want you to be prepared for whatever the universe might throw your way.
 We hope these small checkups will help keep your home safe and prevent avoidable disasters.